LovelyShades/Rivaldle_Project_2024/README.md

 # 💼 Project Showcase – RIVALDLE WEBSITE

-This project is a **public showcase** of my work and technical skills.
+This project is a **public showcase** of our work and technical skills.
 It is intended for educational, portfolio, and demonstration purposes only.

 ## 🚫 Usage Restrictions